 3. Create SQLAlchemy Classes & Tables

 We’ll create two tables.
 The first is the symbol and minute_bar tables, which have a parent/child relationship.
-For each table, we create a class an inherit from Base, which let’s SQLAlchemy know this is an SQLAlchemy class/table.
+For each table, we create a class and inherit it from Base, which lets SQLAlchemy know this is an SQLAlchemy class/table.

 class Symbol(Base): __tablename__ = 'symbol' id = Column(Integer, primary_key=True, autoincrement=True) ticker = Column(String(50), nullable=False) name = Column(String(200), nullable=False) market = Column(Enum(Market), nullable=False) active = Column(Boolean, nullable=False)

 We’ll create a relationship on the minute_bar table that utilizes backref.
 SQLAlchemy understands to look at the classes and identify the type of relationship that exists.
 In our case, it’s a one-to-many relationship.
 Additionally, we create UniqueConstraint on the symbol_id and date — in other words, we should only have one bar per date per symbol.

 class MinuteBar(Base): __tablename__ = 'minute_bar' id = Column(BigInteger, primary_key=True) date = Column(DateTime, nullable=False) open = Column(Float) high = Column(Float) low = Column(Float) close = Column(Float) volume = Column(Float) symbol_id = Column(Integer, ForeignKey('symbol.id', onupdate="CASCADE", ondelete="CASCADE"), nullable=False) symbol = relationship('Symbol', backref='minute_bars') UniqueConstraint(symbol_id, date)

 With our table classes created, let’s create a function that creates our database.
 We use the Base metadata to create all of our classes that inherit from Base.